Shwetha-Selma/q4_samples/guided_odd_even_merge_sort_SYCLMigration/README.md

    ```
     findCudaDevice (argc, (const char **) argv);
    ```
-Since its a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `sycl get_device()` API
+Since it's a custom API SYCLomatic tool will not act on it and we can either remove it or replace it with the `sycl get_device()` API

 ## Build and Run the `Odd-Even Mergesort` Sample